metabase/metabase/docs/administration-guide/01-managing-databases.md

 ## Deleting databases

+**Caution: Deleting a database is irreversible!
+All saved questions and dashboard cards based on the database will be deleted as well!**

 To delete a database from Metabase, click on **Remove this database** from the database detail screen.

 ![Database Manual Sync](images/DatabaseManualSync.png)